 A Culture of Inspired Learners

-At the time a Gowrie Centre was established in all Australian states in what were then low socio economic areas where it was felt families needed the most support in the education and care of young children.
+At the time a Gowrie Centre was established in all Australian states in what was then low socio-economic areas where it was felt families needed the most support in the education and care of young children.
 Each Centre was built using similar planning formats, equipped in a uniform manner, with programs provided on a consistent basis.

 Her Excellency, Lady Zara Gowrie, wife of the Governor General, was a strong advocate for the establishment of the Centres and did much to bring about a quick approval of the scheme.
 Because of the inspiration she provided, it was decided that each of the six centres would bear her name – The Lady Gowrie Child Centre.
 Between 1939 and 1940, Her Excellency personally opened each of the centres at a public gathering.

-Over the years Lady Gowrie Tasmania has grown and evolved, however, our commitment remains the same – supporting the education, care and well being of young children, their families and those who educate and care for them, along with meaningful engagement with the broader community.
-Our organization is now multi-faceted, offering a range of services.
-These have been developed in response to present and emerging needs and sector trends and are delivered by a team committed to excellence.
+Over the years Lady Gowrie Tasmania has grown and evolved, however, the organisation is now multi-faceted, offering a range of services.
+These have been developed in response to present and emerging needs and sector trends.